restarian/bracket_print/docs/specification/unit_test_output.md

       * √ serializes primitve Objects with added properties
       * √ clears stored text data with the empty() command

-  * Performing benchmarks which do not have a failing condition
+  * Performing benchmarks against the Yahoo serialize-json module and internal JSON.stringify.
     * with the style option set to true
       * √ using a large random assigned object
       * √ using a small random assigned object